CMSgov/MES-StateOfficerMD/MAINTENANCE.md

 Now, you 1) can edit text, 2) save changes, and 3) reload pages to see your work.
 This is useful when you're working on the layout of pages, or writing larger chunks of text.

+To edit text, you'll want to use a text editor.
+[VS Code](https://code.visualstudio.com/) is one option.
+If you like staying on the command line,  `vi` or `emacs` are possible... but, really, you'll probably want to use VS Code, or [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/), or for a classic, [BBEdit](https://www.barebones.com/).

 Remember that the site is relatively complex, and we have [documented the care and feeding](collections/_admin/careandfeeding.md) as well as provided [a content guide](collections/_admin/contentguide.md).
 For consistency, we would recommend following these guides.
 If you choose to break consistency, you are breaking consistency for your learners.
+Note also that lessons are part of the core structure of the site, and there's some nifty work being done to include/exclude parts of the site automatically.
+(Also, some of that nifty work makes sure the site is usable by people using screen readers.)

 ### Dealing with errors